 Talala is a blue-collar town, with 42.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Talala is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Talala who work in sales jobs (16.55%), office and administrative support (15.11%), and management occupations (6.47%).

-Talala is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Talala doesn't have a public transportation system that people use for their commute.

 The per capita income in Talala in 2022 was $25,293, which is middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $101,172 for a family of four.
 However, Talala contains both very wealthy and poor people as well.